kinderp/teaster/README.md

 ## Class analysis for run time source creation

+1. We'll use a [Factory Method](https://en.wikipedia.org/wiki/Factory_method_pattern) to instance the concrete RuntimeSource
+2. We'll use a [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) to create a RuntimeeSourceFeed concrete object from json data requests.
+In this way, we put all the creation logic into the adapter and we are free to change the internal interface holding the external one (flask reuqest) always the same.

       RuntimeSourceFeed:

             it represents all the infos needed to feed Dockerfile or Vagrantfile templates.